nowsecure/mobile-incident-response/en/overview/ir-goal.md

 1. Devices and data now regularly reside outside the control of IT departments (mobile, cloud, etc.)
 2. Attack and threats are far more sophisticated and effective
-3. Companies continue to under-invest protection and detection, increasing the need for response
+3. Companies continue to under-invest in protection and detection, increasing the need for response

+Each of these trends a very much a reality for the mobile ecosystem and worth exploring further.

+## Controling mobile devices and data
+Mobile technolgy, by its very definition, lives outside defined boundries.
+It is fairly trivial to identify these trends in mobile devices.

+First, the vast majority of mobiles devices that impact an enterprise''s security are not purchased or managed by the enterprise IT department.
+Some examples of this include:

+* Employee/Contractor BYOD
+* Vendors
+    * Suppliers
+    * Attorneys
+    * Real estate agents
+    * ...
+* Consultants
+* Customers

+## Effectiviness of attacks and threats

+- Hacking Team example
+- Samsung keyboard / Stagefright

+## Under-investing in security
 The trend of companies under-investing in security is, unfortunately, a clear reality in mobile.

 *** Insert stats on insecure mobile apps ***